 ceph-disk to activate

-ceph-disk tool was created at a time were the project was required to
+ceph-disk tool was created at a time when the project was required to

 support many different types of init systems (upstart, sysvinit, etc…) while

 being able to discover devices.
 This caused the tool to concentrate initially

 (and exclusively afterwards) on GPT partitions.
 Specifically on GPT GUIDs,

 which were used to label devices in a unique way to answer questions like: